 3. Protect the coating, not the leather.

-I know, I just spent this whole article telling you not to put dedicated conditioners on your seats.
-You should however, use something to protect the clear coat.
 Just like your paint, the coating protects against UV rays among other things.
 But we don’t leave our clear coat bare on our paint, and we shouldn’t on our seats either.
-Extra protection is always good!

 So what do we use?
 Something that’s clear and won’t stain.
 There are a few companies that sell specific products to protect your seats’ clear coat.
 Those are the best.
 Gtechniq L1 Leather Guard is my personal favorite.

-Some high quality interior detailers are safe and will leave behind some protection.
-The key is to make sure it doesn’t change the appearance of the leather.
 The natural finish of your seats should be more of a satin look.
 If the product you’re using makes them shine, throw it away!
 Adam’s Interior Detailer is a good option.

 Without these 3 steps there isn’t a fancy leather conditioner in the world that will save your seats from damage.
 Remember, keeping them clean and free of abuse is the way to make them last.